 Since 2019, hundreds of people have participated and benefited from PECO workforce development programs.

-Helper role developed from work ready adults to gain utility experience.
+Helper program developed for work ready adults to gain utility experience

-13-week program provides Helpers with exposure to various craft apprenticeships, assigned mentors and training for successful careers.
+13-week paid program provides Helpers with exposure to various craft apprenticeships, assigned mentors and training for successful careers

 First Step Staffing